 Gathercole and Alloway (2008) linked working memory issues in ADHD to learning problems.
 Learners with ADHD struggle with tasks needing much working memory (Gathercole & Alloway, 2008).
 This happens even if learners understand the subject matter fully.

-Sweller (1988) showed that multi-step maths and complex writing can overload learners.
+Sweller (1988) argued that problem solving can impose heavy cognitive load; in classrooms, multi-step mathematics and extended writing can similarly overload working memory when support is weak.
 Reduce the memory demands of the task instead of expecting learners to increase their capacity.
 Research by Kirschner, Sweller, and Clark (2006) supports this strategy.

 Hattie's (2009) research reviewed over 800 meta-analyses.
 It shows which teaching strategies affect learner outcomes.
 His work identifies approaches that have strong effects on learner progress.